jlplenio/doctolib-notifier/README.md

 DoctolibNotifier is a Python package that automates checking for available appointment slots on the German Doctolib and notifies the user when slots are found.
 It leverages the [Nodriver package](https://github.com/ultrafunkamsterdam/nodriver/) for browser automation and data retrieval.

 ## How it works
 The `DoctolibNotifier` script automates checking for available appointment slots on Doctolib - __for public insurance only__.
 It takes a Doctolib URL, parses it to extract query parameters, and builds a query string to fetch availability data.
 The script checks for available slots every 60 seconds.
-If slots within 15 days of today are found, it sounds a notification and prints the available dates to the console.
+If slots within 15 days of today are found, it opens your browser with your Doctolib URL and prints the available dates to the console.
 If there are slots available beyond 15 days, it provides information on the next available slot.

 ## Usage